When it comes to big drone names, none are more synonymous with quality than DJI. Then…

 That goes for all precipitation, by the way, including snow.
 The snow will melt into water and could cause just as many problems as rain.

-Can Drones Fly in Bad Weather Can Be a Costly Fix If Tested
+Can Drones Fly in Bad Weather?
+It Can Be a Costly Fix If Tested

 There’s another reason to avoid setting off with your drone on a snowy day (or night!).
 Falling snow can decrease visibility, which is why it’s generally not smart to drive a car once snow begins falling swiftly.